oscarotero/simple-crud/README.md

 Lazy properties
 ---------------

-You can define method starting by "get" to return properties in lazy mode:
+With the magic method "__get()", you can define methods starting by "get" to return properties in lazy mode:

 ```php
 class Post {